Take Action

 Brady has long viewed gun violence as a national crisis and public health epidemic and has partnered with @ThisIsOurLane since its inception.
 We believe gun violence is not a Democratic or Republican issue, but rather a uniquely American epidemic.
 We believe in evidence-based strategies tailored to the communities most impacted.
 Our programs, grassroots advocacy, and policy work address the root causes of gun homicide, gun suicide, mass shootings, and unintentional shootings.

-Read more about Brady’s approach on gun violence as a public health issue in reports like The Mental Health Impact of Mass Shootings, Shooting Costs, and The Truth About Suicide and Guns.
+Read more about Brady’s approach to gun violence as a public health issue in reports like The Mental Health Impact of Mass Shootings, Shooting Costs, and The Truth About Suicide and Guns.
 You can also listen to episodes from Brady’s Podcast “Red, Blue, and Brady” featuring healthcare professionals discussing issues like firearm suicide, how to talk to kids about gun violence, and the role of healthcare professionals in the movement to prevent gun violence.

 We’ve mobilized a broad swath of healthcare professionals — including surgeons, pediatricians, emergency medicine doctors, and more — to send an open letter to senators demanding the U.S. Senate pass a federal assault weapons ban.
 Together, we can raise our voices to demand sensible, evidence-based solutions to save lives.